Materials-Consortia/OPTIMADE/optimade.rst

 - :field:`"returned_ranges"`: Array of Objects.
   For dense layout, and sparse layout of one dimensional list properties, the array contains a single element which is a `slice object`_ representing the range of data present in the response.
-  In the specific case of a hierarchy of list properties represented as a sparse multi-dimensional array, if the field :field:`"returned_ranges"` is given, it MUST contain one slice object per dimension of the multi-dimensional array, representing slices for each dimension that cover the data given in the response.
+  In the specific case of a hierarchy of list properties represented as a sparse multidimensional array, if the field :field:`"returned_ranges"` is given, it MUST contain one slice object per dimension of the multidimensional array, representing slices for each dimension that cover the data given in the response.

 The header object MAY also contain the keys: